I’m sorry about Dr. Jerry Buss’ passing. How are you holding up?

 “It was close.
 I always felt his door was always open.
 We didn’t have to go out and hang out.
 But every now and then I’d meet up with him at one of his favorite Italian restaurants and talk about life before we even got into basketball.
 I know we’d often go to the Chart House in Marina del Rey.
 He’d buy me dinner and next time I’d pay for his check.
 He wanted to know how my kids were doing.
 He was a father and uncle all mixed up in one.

 I can remember one time there were some trade rumors about me going to Dallas in 1986 and I unleashed in the paper.
 I said I don’t understand management and why they didn’t call me and why they didn’t let me know.
 When I met with Dr. Buss, he was like a Greek mythology teacher.
 He was calm and easy.
 He said, ‘James, I understand this is a business and you have the tendency to get upset sometimes.
 But when you’re taking about management; you’re talking about me.
 I’m sitting there frozen as he’s talking to me.
-He said, ‘I want to makes user you’re saying what you want to say.
+He said, ‘I want to make sure you’re saying what you want to say.
 We want you here.’
 That was a good moment and he was brutally honest.

 That’s when Jerry West urged Buss not to make the trade, right?
 (The Lakers had been considering trading West to the Dallas Mavericks for Mark Aguirre & Roy Tarpley).